Table of Contents

 Whether you are redesigning your existing incentive program or building one from scratch, here are some valuable tips to keep in mind:

 1. Understand what makes your employees happy

 Everyone has different motivators, and what you might appreciate as an incentive may not appeal to your content team.

-The first step to building a strong incentive program is conducting surveys to identify what kinds of incentives would motivate different departments to perform better.
+The first step to building a strong incentive program is conducting surveys to identify what incentives would motivate different departments to perform better.

 This will help you find patterns that you can incorporate into your program.
 Plus, even after you roll out the program, remember to keep surveying your employees periodically to know you are on the right track.

-The ideal incentive program targets the employee's personal wellbeing, professional aspirations, and work-life balance.
-Have a menu of incentives in place and give your employee the flexibility to choose what they want most.
+The ideal incentive program targets the employee's wellbeing, professional aspirations, and work-life balance.
+Have a menu of incentives in place and give your employee the flexibility to choose what they want most. '

 Extra paid time off, home office contributions, meal vouchers, gym passes, experiential gifts, and career development opportunities are substantial employee benefits that companies such as HubSpot have used with success in the past.

-It is essential to understand your company's needs and budget so that the incentive program does not hamper the flow of work or lead to financial difficulties.
-Rather than bring incentives to a halt later because of faulty planning, it is recommended to start small and then build upwards based on feasibility.
+Understanding your company's needs and budget is essential so that the incentive program does not hamper workflow or lead to financial difficulties.
+Rather than bringing incentives to a halt later because of faulty planning, it is recommended to start small and build upwards based on feasibility.

 How to Budget your Employee Incentive Program?